edgewize-io/edgeQ/README.md

-# Edgewize ModelMesh
+# Edgewize EdgeQ

-`Edgewize ModelMesh` is an inference service governance framework that supports multiple model services.
+`Edgewize EdgeQ` is an inference service governance framework that supports multiple model services.
 It enhances the management of inference services by providing capabilities such as multi-model sharing, traffic governance, auditing, security, and scalability.

 [English](README.md) | [中文](README_cn.md)

 ## Overview

-`Edgewize ModelMesh` addresses the following key challenges:
+`Edgewize EdgeQ` addresses the following key challenges:

 * **Multi-Model Hardware Sharing**: Efficiently manage and share hardware resources among multiple models.
 * **Hierarchical Computing Power Supply**: Provide a hierarchical allocation of computational resources for models.